The Identity & Inclusion Series is a set of interactive diversity and inclusion workshops on building a socially conscious community.

 We are offering the following sessions as part of the series.
 View the descriptions below, and log-in to register for the session(s) of your choice.

 Registration for each session will be capped to maintain a communal environment for discussion, so please only register for workshops that you will commit to attend.
-Workshop locations will be on the Morningside campus, and will be shared upon registration.

 Accessibility needs should be specified on the registration form, or by emailing firstname.lastname@example.org.

 CU Safe Zone is a 3-hour training session that provides foundational knowledge needed to support and act in solidarity with LGBTQ+ communities at Columbia University.
 This campus wide program was designed to educate and visibly identify students, faculty, and staff who support the LGBTQ+ community, better understand LGBTQ+ communities and some of the issues these communities face, and are aware of the various LGBTQ resources available to folks on campus.
+Training locations will be announced closer to the sessions; they are likely to be in Studebaker Hall.